thmsmlr/livescript/README.md

 - [ ] elixir-ls [support for Mix.install](https://github.com/elixir-lsp/elixir-ls/issues/654)
 - [ ] does Mix.install require special handling?
 - [ ] inconvenient that you cannot [import top-level a module](https://github.com/elixir-lang/elixir/pull/10674#issuecomment-782057780) defined in the same file, would be nice to find a fix.
+- [ ] `iex -S mix livescript run my_script.exs` which runs line by line via IEX, then exits.
+  - This gets around the aforementioned issue with importing modules defined in the same file.
 - [ ] Do the fancy diff tracking from Livebook instead of just rerunning all exprs after first change
   - FWIW, given the lightweight nature of the scripts i've been writing, this hasn't been a big issue